LinkedInLearning/improve-performance-indexedDB-2309294/README.md

-# COURSENAME
+# Improving Performance with IndexedDB and Caching
-This is the repository for the LinkedIn Learning course [COURSENAME].
+This is the repository for the LinkedIn Learning course Improving Performance with IndexedDB and Caching.
 The full course is available from [LinkedIn Learning](LICOURSEURL).

 [![COURSENAME](COURSEIMAGE)](LICOURSEURL)